 A new or first time homeowner could include, for example, someone moving to Manitoba, someone leaving rental accommodations and moving into a home, or someone in a newly constructed home.
 Homeowners who already receive the tax credit on their property tax statement are not impacted.

 If you rent your home, you may still qualify to receive up to $700 in savings with the EPTC.
 The Credit is claimed on the Manitoba Income Tax Form MB479 – Manitoba Credits.

 If you are 65 of age or older by the end of the year, you may qualify for additional savings from the Manitoba government to help cover your education property taxes:

 The Farmland School Tax Rebate (FSTR) was implemented in 2004 to support the rural economy by providing Manitoba farmland owners with school tax relief.

-The rebate percentage has increased from 33% in 2004 to its current level of 80%.
+The current FSTR rebate percentage is up to 50 per cent of school tax to a maximum of $3,125 between related parties.
 Landowners are required to submit an annual application to Manitoba Agricultural Services Corporation (MASC).
-If you received a rebate in 2019, a pre-populated application form will be supplied to you in 2020.
+If you received a rebate in 2021, a pre-populated application form will be supplied to you in 2022.